taufikherjanto/taufikherjanto/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on PT.
-Daya Cipta Optima
+Daya Cipta Optima as Application & Technical Support
 - 🌱 I’m currently learning Web Development & Data Analytics.
 - 💬 Ask me about anything
 - 📫 How to reach me: <a href="mailto:taufik.herjanto@live.com">Email me!</a>